slint-ui/slint/examples/printerdemo_mcu/zephyr/README.md

 # Printer Demo with Zephyr

+## Known Issues

+1. Unlike the Espressif integration, we don't provide the platform integration as part of the Slint C++ API.
+In part, this is due to the way Zephyr OS handles device hardware.
+Zephyr uses the Device Tree to describe the hardware to the device driver model.
+In order to register an input event call back we need a pointer to a device obtained from a device tree node, and we also need to know how the driver behaves in order to write our callback function.
+The existing implementation is generic enough to cover the simulator and display shield drivers.
+A more general solution could be investigated in the future;
+2. Double buffering is not supported as neither the simulator or the hardware used for testing reported it as supported;
+3. In the simulator, we convert dirty regions to big-endian.
+However, where regions overlap, the intersections get converted more than once resulting in incorrect colors on the display.
+This is a general issue caused by overlapping dirty regions, and should be tackled separately as it also affects the Espressif demo;
+4. If there are active animations, we need to make sure to sleep for a fixed period of time, otherwise the event loop runs forever, never re-rendering and never getting to a state where there are no active animations;
+5. The example doesn't use the full screen on the hardware;

 ## Prerequisites

 Before you can run this example, make sure you have done the following: